 - A commitment to the wellbeing of every member of its community of learners, staff and volunteers

 The trust board has the following core strategic functions:

 Establishing the strategic direction, by:

-- Setting and ensuring clarity of the vision, values, and objectives for the school/trust
+- Setting and ensuring clarity of the vision, values, and objectives for the trust and its schools

 - Agreeing the school improvement strategy with priorities and targets